simonnickel/snap-dependencies/README.md

 }
 ```

 `overrideResettingAll` clears every cached instance in the container, so the next resolution of any dependency builds a fresh value with the override in effect.
-Existing owners that already captured a value via `@DependencyResolved` are unaffected — only owners constructed *after* the reset see the new override (SwiftUI typically reconstructs preview views, which is why this works in `#Preview`).
+Existing `@DependencyResolved` owners that already captured a value are unaffected — only `@DependencyResolved` owners constructed *after* the reset see the new override.
+Existing `@Dependency` owners always observe the current container state on their next read (SwiftUI typically reconstructs preview views, which is why this works in `#Preview`).
 Use the lighter `Dependencies.override(_:with:)` when only the overridden key needs invalidating.

 ### Override in tests